ciderale/nix-intro/README.md

-# Introduction and exploration of *nix* and its ecosystem
+# NIX Introduction and exploration of its ecosystem

-## Installation of nix
+## NIX Installation

 - https://nixos.org/nix/download.html
 - `curl https://nixos.org/nix/install | sh`

+## Slide Presentation

+- `nix build -f shell.nix`
+- `open ./result/index.md.html`

-## Basic nix examples: the 'awesome' script
+## Basic nix examples: the 'awesome' project

-A simple shell script called 'awesome' is used to demonstrate the multi-version capabilities of 'nix'.
-More specifically, by commenting two lines in 'packages/overlay.nix' one can change the used version of node and the jdk used by gradle.
+A simple shell script called `awesome-version` is used to demonstrate the multi-version capabilities of `nix`.
+More specifically, by commenting two lines in `packages/overlay.nix` one can change the used version of node and the jdk used by gradle.

 - `nix build`: builds all attributes in default.nix.
 That is two versions of 'awesome' and the presentation slides explaining all the steps in this repository in more detail.
-- the results are symlinked in `./result*`.
+The results are symlinked in `./result*`.
-- `./result/bin/awesome-version` displays the node/gradle version
+- `./result/bin/awesome-version` displays the node/gradle version of the current configuration.
 - (un)comment the marked lines in packages/overlay.nix, `nix build`,
-  re-run `./result/bin/awesome-version`, and observe the changed version.
+  re-run `./result/bin/awesome-version`, and observe the changed versions.

 ## Reproducible build environment